AungMoe138/HR_dashboard/README.md

 Step 2.
 The employee resign data is in excel format but the data are not organized and there are also many unnecessary data spread thorughout huntreds of different sheets.
-In order to extract only the necessary data, I wrote the python code to extract specific columns and combined them into single sheet.
+In order to extract only the necessary data, I wrote the python code to extract specific columns and combined them into single [Excel Sheet](Excel_sheets_combine.py).

 Step 3.